Writing

 That's what a family business owner told me in 2018.
 He was urgently searching for a partner who could help him navigate major growth pains, and he chose Ordiant.

-He knew how to serve customers and build the brand, which made his business valuable.
-I knew how to refine the strategy, fix the numbers, raise capital, and build institutional-grade systems.
-Together, we turned a $30 million company running on legacy systems into an enterprise with a clear path to $150 million and PE-quality financials.
+He knew how to serve customers and build the brand, which had made his business valuable.
+I learned how to refine the strategy, fix the numbers, raise capital, and build institutional-grade systems that position a company with a strong existing culture to move into the future.
+Together, we turned a $30 million company stuck on legacy systems into an enterprise with a clear path to $150 million in annual revenue and PE-quality financials.

 I founded Ordiant in 2017 as an advisory firm to help privately owned businesses transform and scale their operations.
 For almost nine years, I've worked alongside founders, families, and partner-owned firms as their advisor—not their investor.
-That changed in August when I partnered with Global Data Consultants (“GDC”) to form OGP.
+That changed in August when I partnered with Global Data Consultants (“GDC”) to form Ordiant Growth Partners (“OGP”).
 Now, we aim to acquire and operate companies, not just advise them.

 Before Ordiant, I worked at a boutique investment bank focused on corporate finance.
-I realized that for many medium-sized companies—the heart and soul of communities across America—the usual methods of building value were tired and inadequate.
+The experience made clear to me that for many medium-sized companies—the economic heart and soul of communities across America—the usual methods of building value were tired and inadequate.
 They needed better thinking about how to scale and build fresh foundations.

-Yet, the company struggled to grow its value consistently.
-Revenue was stuck around $30 million.
+Yet, the company was struggling to grow efficiently.
+Revenue was stuck at around $30 million.
 Operations and expansion consumed cash.
 The second-generation owner knew his family had built a valuable business, but he couldn't see the path forward.
 He had big aspirations and was willing to take calculated risks.
 But he needed capital, and simply getting banks to call back was tough.
-His numbers required work, and his cash flow situation was challenging.
 However, I found the passion and sincerity in his voice compelling, and I dug in to help him clean up the financials, build systems that could scale, and present a story to banks that would enable us to access capital to fuel growth.

 The work was a real grind.
-Most of the business still ran on manual processes, and we were lucky to get the sparse data we had.
+Most of the business still ran on manual processes, and we were lucky to get the limited data we had.
 But he and I bet on ourselves during that first year together, and it was one of the most gratifying experiences I've had.
-We monitored profits and free cash flow as they ramped up, which built the confidence to do more.
+Profits and free cash flow ramped quickly, which gave us confidence.
 With the public companies I had previously served, the pace of change was painfully slow.
-With the tire dealership, improvement was immediate and dramatic.
+With the tire dealer, improvement was immediate and dramatic.

-After a while, private equity showed up, talking a good game.
-Every conversation followed the same script: aggressive growth projections, talk of "professionalizing" operations (translation: firing longtime employees), and a five-year exit timeline, accompanied by the famous "second bite at the apple" speech, which, given the current state of most fund returns, is easy to question.
-These deals would provide the family with liquidity, but they'd lose the more profound sense of purpose in their community that they'd spent decades building.
+Outside investors showed up, talking a good game.
+Every conversation followed the same script: they made aggressive growth projections, talked of "professionalizing" operations (translation: firing longtime employees), and promised a five-year exit timeline, accompanied by the famous "second bite at the apple" speech.
+These deals would have provided the family with liquidity, but its members would have lost forever the satisfaction of involvement in and contributions to the community and local economy, an important part of the role the owner wanted it to play.

 Strategic buyers offered premium prices, but the fade would be quicker.
-These conversations felt cold and lacked the genuine partnership qualities the owners wanted; prospective buyers ignored the elements that were the company’s soul.
+These conversations felt cold and lacked the genuine partnership qualities the owners wanted because prospective buyers ignored the elements that were, in fact, the company's soul.

-In the end, the CEO turned down all those offers and resolved to hold on, but with the weight of recognition that technology and consolidation are changing the playing field.
+In the end, the CEO turned down all those deals and resolved to hold on, but with the weight of recognition that technology and consolidation are changing the playing field.

 I've recently begun working with the CEO's sons—the third generation—to prepare them to excel in a more challenging, professionalized, and competitive industry.
 The company now has a clear path to $150 million in revenue, while retaining its culture, local impact, and relationships that have made it special to its customers and community leaders.

-Partnerships with investors, in some capacity, aren't out of the question, but finding the right fit has been surprisingly difficult.
+Partnerships with investors, in some capacity, aren't out of the question in the future, but finding the right fit has been surprisingly difficult.

 As the company's advisor for over seven years, I've learned just as much as my clients have about integrity and ownership, even under pressure.
-I've seen that setting the course for a venerable organization with a proud history is an endeavor far more profound than financial engineering.
-This company's transformation didn't happen because I brought capital or implemented a playbook.
+I've seen that setting the course for a venerable organization with a proud history involves a lot more than financial engineering.
+This company's transformation didn't happen because I helped bring in capital or implemented a playbook.
 It happened because we spent thousands of hours shoulder-to-shoulder together—through a warehouse fire, the COVID pandemic, and market volatility.

 At Ordiant, I've found that families and founders are not always open to this kind of hard, complex work.
 It takes years and doesn't come with an easy button.
 In addition, building the trust required to implement real change takes time that most owners don't have.
 Many need a partner who can move faster and bring ideas and resources that are tougher to organize at a smaller scale.